Everest Base Camp Trek Return By Helicopter

 Follow our itinerary

-The Everest Base Camp trek return by helicopter trip was a 10 days trip when you start walking depending on your physical fitness level and Acclimatization needs It's designed to allow your body to adjust your fitness level stick to this itinerary and avoid using high altitude to quickly
+The Everest Base Camp trek return by helicopter trip was a 9-day trip when you start walking depending on your physical fitness level and Acclimatization needs It's designed to allow your body to adjust your fitness level stick to this itinerary and avoid using high altitude to quickly

 Acclimatize properly